Shinsplat/ComfyUI-Shinsplat/README.md

 # ComfyUI-Shinsplat
-ComfyUI Node alterations that I found useful in my own projects.
+ComfyUI Node alterations that I found useful in my own projects and for friends.
 At some point I'll probably make custom nodes from scratch but I started this with existing nodes and altered them to fit my needs.

 # :wrench: ComfyUI Convenience Nodes